moccalotto/kaos/_brainstorms/farout.md

 on earth.
 The space battles were quite crude, using communication lasers, mass drivers and mining tools as weapons.
 The earth was on the brink of total nuclear war.
 But it was preceded by the deployment of biological weapons on massive scales.
-More than one faction deployed deadly ebola-style viruses.
+More than one faction deployed deadly Ebola-style viruses.
 More than one faction deployed kinetic strikes on enemy factions from space.

-Viruses, meteor impacts and deployments of other strategic weapons of war has resultet in an earth that is habitable, but far, far from ideal.
+Viruses, meteor impacts and deployments of other strategic weapons of war has resulted in an earth that is habitable, but far, far from ideal.

 In the following years, many factions used all their non-war resources to launch all possible ships towards the NuSol systems.
 Ordinary ships were